vincent-lafouasse/Think-Python-2.4.0-solutions/README.md

 I will be posting here the solutions that I come up with for the exercises.

 The book tells us to use "only the statements and other features [...] learned so far." sometimes.
 So far, I have used features not introduced (such as `for` loops).
-I will try to post both compliant solutions and the solutions i would write using "advanced" features (such as `for` loops).
+I will try to post both compliant (*pedestrian*) solutions and the solutions i would write using "advanced" features (such as `for` loops).

 If anybody is reading this (which I doubt), feel free to raise issues about my scripts.

-https://greenteapress.com/wp/think-python-2e/
+# Structure

+If I have the motivation, each chapter will have its own directory with :

+- The exercise statement directly taken from the book, as a TeX file,

+- The solutions, both pedestrian and *fancy*,

+- A README, which should contain commentaries and status on my solutions (something like not working/working/well written/commented)

+You may find more info on the book right here : https://greenteapress.com/wp/think-python-2e/

+And the source code here :
 https://github.com/AllenDowney/ThinkPython2

 ```